cst1201-d644/Turtle-Simulator/README.md

 Open the `Bowtie` class.
 As you can see, besides the class header and a few comments, not much else has been provided to you.

-First, fill in your names next to @author and type in today's date next to @version in the block comment at the top of the file.
+First, fill in your names next to `@author` in the block comment at the top of the file.

-Now notice how the class header `public class Bowtie` is followed by an open-curly brace { and a close-curly brace }.
+Now notice how the class header `public class Bowtie` is followed by an open-curly brace `{` and a close-curly brace `}`.
 These curly braces group together related Java statements.
-It's saying that anything that goes inside these curly braces belong to the Bowtie class.
+It's saying that anything that goes inside these curly braces belong to the `Bowtie` class.

 We want to create a method called `draw()` for this `Bowtie` class.
 Take a look at the snippet of code I've provided for you below.
 Copy and paste all 9 lines (but delete the line numbers to the left) in between Bowtie's curly braces.
 Once you've done that, let's re-organize the code by clicking on "Source" > "Format".
-Let's now learn a little bit more about this code snippet.
+Let's now learn a little bit more about this code snippet:

 ```java
   /**